ash-project/ash/documentation/topics/development/upgrading-to-3.0.md

 Ash.Query.for_read(.., tenant: current_tenant, actor: current_user)
 ```

-### the `Domain` of a resource must now be known when constructing a changeset, query or action input
+### The `Domain` of a resource must now be known when constructing a changeset, query or action input

 In order to honor rules on the `Domain` module about authorization and timeouts, we have to know the `Domain` when building the changeset.